Haltroy/FluxionSharp/README.md

 This library should be compatible with trimming and native ahead-of-time compiling.

+This library has support for both v1 and v2 versions of Fluxion format.

 This library (as for all Fluxion libraries) is released under GNU GPL v3 license.
 [Click here](./LICENSE) to see the license.